 Following the most recent developments and official instructions - no on-campus classes will be taking place until -at least- 6 April.

 The OneMBA programme office will keep participants informed about alternatives that are currently being explored through its regular communication channels.

 Do Executive Education Open Programmes still take place?

 We're gradually returning to campus, with a plan in place to offer you a safe learning environment.
 You can read more about that here.

 We can never guarantee a face-to-face delivery format for future programmes, since we will always adhere to the measures by the Dutch government to assure your health and safety.
 If the future situation does not allow for face-to-face programme delivery, we will notify you that your registration will transfer to participation in a ‘virtual classroom’ version of the same programme that you have registered for.
 If you do not wish to participate in the virtual version of the programme, please tell us as soon as possible via email@example.com.

 What does virtual classroom mean?

+In case government regulations change, we will move our programmes to the virtual classroom.
 Our virtual classrooms deliver the exact same programme content, and have been designed to deliver an optimal learning experience.
 In the virtual classroom, you can: